MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 > This command takes you directly to the Evilginx command line interface.

 > [!IMPORTANT]
 > When restarting the config process, you will need to download the required certificate, and repeat config steps again.
-Run the command `.\get-crt.ps1` from the git repos in another terminal outside of the EvilGinx process.
+To restart the process, you can use the following command:
+>
+> ```bash
+> podman machine stop
+> podman machine rm podman-machine-default
+> ```

 ### Step 2: Configure Evilginx3